CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Experiments

+This section presents ablation studies to further assess the impact of each component and hyperparameters on CoPS.

-Table~\ref{tab:ablation} reports ablation results of seven model variants against the complete model on four industrial and medical datasets to quantify the contribution of each component.
+\textbf{Influence of different components.} Tab.~\ref{tab:ablation} reports ablation results of seven model variants against the complete model on four industrial and medical datasets to quantify the contribution of each component.
+All model variants retain learnable prompt tokens.
 Specifically, variant (A) serves as the baseline, similar to the AnomalyCLIP \cite{zhou2024anomalyclip} framework.
 Variants (B-D) independently incorporate ESTS, ICTS, and SAGA into (A), each yielding performance gains.
 Notably, ESTS brings the largest improvement at both image and pixel levels, followed by SAGA and ICTS.
 Variants (E-G) are derived by removing SAGA, ICTS, and ESTS from the complete model, respectively.
 Both ICTS and SAGA further enhance classification and segmentation performance, while removing ESTS leads to the most significant drop by 1.4\% in I-AUROC and 0.9\% in P-AUROC.
 These results highlight the effectiveness of prototype extraction, class sampling, and glocal alignment.